Back to Blog

 The vibe

-This is the Gibraltar that most tourists never see.
-The Upper Town is a maze of narrow streets, centuries-old buildings, and hidden staircases climbing up the western face of the Rock.
-It has a genuinely local feel, with neighbours who know each other and a pace of life that feels distinctly Mediterranean.
-You might hear church bells from the Cathedral of St Mary the Crowned or catch the scent of jasmine from a courtyard garden.
+The Upper Town is the Gibraltar that most tourists never see.
+A maze of narrow streets, centuries-old buildings, and hidden staircases climbing the western face of the Rock, it has a genuinely local feel: neighbours who know each other, church bells from the Cathedral of St Mary the Crowned, and courtyards planted with jasmine.
+The pace of life is distinctly Mediterranean, and the area has a personality that no new-build development can replicate.

 The property

 Historic townhouses, converted apartments, and some newer infill developments.
-Properties here have character: thick stone walls, shuttered windows, wrought iron balconies.
-Some have been beautifully renovated while maintaining their heritage features.
-Others are renovation projects for buyers who want to create something special.
+Properties have real character: thick stone walls, shuttered windows, wrought iron balconies.
+Some have been carefully renovated while keeping their heritage features; others are projects for buyers who want to create something special.

 Price range

 The Upper Town offers some of the best value in Gibraltar for buyers who do not mind the hill.
-A characterful two-bedroom apartment might be found from 250,000 to 400,000 pounds.
-Fully renovated townhouses with multiple floors can range from 400,000 to 700,000 pounds or more.
+A characterful two-bedroom apartment can be found from £250,000 to £400,000.
+Fully renovated townhouses with multiple floors range from £400,000 to £700,000 or more.

 Who it suits

-People who value character over modernity.
-Couples and small families who enjoy a neighbourhood feel.
-Anyone who wants to live somewhere with genuine personality rather than an identikit apartment.
-You do need to be comfortable with hills and stairs, though.
-This is the Rock, after all.
+Anyone who values character over a new-build specification.
+Couples and small families who enjoy a real neighbourhood feel.
+You do need to be comfortable with hills and staircases: this is the Rock, after all.

 Walk to